Skip to content

 In this example workflow, a Fork task containing two tasks is used to simultaneously create two images from one image:

 The left fork will create a JPG file, and the right fork a WEBP file.
 Maintaining this workflow might be cumbersome, as changes made to one of the fork tasks do not automatically propagate the other.
-Rather than using two tasks, we can define a single, reuseable image_convert_resize
+Rather than using two tasks, we can define a single, reusable image_convert_resize workflow that can be called as a sub-workflow in both forks:

 {